Exploring the design space of binary search trees

 Median(x,y)=(x+1)yHeight(x,y)=log2(x+1)log2(y)Weight(x,y)=(x+1)(y+1)/2Log(x,y)=log2(x+1)log2((y+1)/2)\begin{align*}\text{Median}(x, y) &&=&& &(x+1) &\geq& && y\\\text{Height}(x,y) &&=&& \lfloor\log_{2} &(x+1)\rfloor &\geq& &&\lfloor\log_{2}(y)\rfloor\\\text{Weight}(x, y) &&=&& &(x+1) &\geq& &&(y+1)/2\\\text{Log}(x, y) &&=&& \lfloor\log_{2}&(x+1)\rfloor &\geq& &&\lfloor\log_{2}((y+1)/2) \rfloor\end{align*}

-Using the bitwise function of Warren to compare the binary log and left shifts for division yields the following expanded solutions:
+Using the bitwise function of Warren to compare the binary logarithm, and bit-shifts for division yields the following expanded solutions:

 Median(x,y)=(x+1)(y)Height(x,y)=(x+1)(y)&¬(x+1)Weight(x,y)=(x+1)((y+1)1)Log(x,y)=(x+1)((y+1)1)&¬(x+1)\begin{align*}\text{Median}(x, y) &= (x+1) \geq (y)\\\text{Height}(x,y) &= (x+1) \geq (y)\mathbin{\&}\lnot{(x+1)}\\\text{Weight}(x, y) &= (x+1) \geq ((y+1)\gg1)\\\text{Log}(x, y) &= (x+1) \geq ((y+1)\gg1)\mathbin{\&}\lnot{(x+1)}\end{align*}